StigNygaard/xIFr/README.md

 # xIFr

-xIFr is a Firefox browser extension for viewing EXIF, IPTC and XMP metadata in jpg image files.
+xIFr is a Firefox browser extension for viewing EXIF, IPTC and XMP metadata in image files, including a map-view of geolocation.
+It features "deep search" to find images that normally can't be selected or rightclicked on webpages.
-Launch it from the desktop browser's right-click context menu.

 * [Install xIFr from Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/xifr/?utm_source=github.com)

 In principle xIFr is a "cross-browser compatible" webextension.
-While it currently _ain't_ available via Chrome Web Store, it still works with Chrome/Chromium based browsers if you install [the webextension](https://github.com/StigNygaard/xIFr/releases) directly from your local filesystem.
-There are however differences in functionality supported, and mostly limitations when using xIFr in Chrome/Chromium based browsers.
-So for now only "officially" available for Firefox.
+While it currently _ain't_ available via Google Chrome or Microsoft Edge Web Stores, it still works with Chromium based browsers if you install [the webextension](https://github.com/StigNygaard/xIFr/releases) directly from your local filesystem.
+There are however differences in functionality supported, and mostly limitations when using xIFr in Chromium based browsers.
+So for now, only "officially" available for Firefox.

 To create a browser extension from this repository, simply create a zip-file with content of the _WebExtension_ folder.